MKhalidJunaid/sonatamediacrop/README.md

-# Sonata-Media-Crop
+# Sonata Media Crop

-This Bundle user jcrop library for image cropping and needs FOS Js Routing bundle for routes in js file
+This Bundle uses jcrop library for image cropping and needs FOS Js Routing bundle for routes in js file MediaCroppingBundle extends bundle ApplicationSonataMediaBundle make sure you have this extended bundle

 This Bundle needs FOS Js Routing bundle for routes in js file